gamesbook/pyprototypr/docs/python_commands.rst

    a start and end value inside a pair of brackets (the 1 and 4 respectively);
--  *number* stores how many times the loop has happened so far (for the very first time the value of number will be set to the start value of 1).
+-  *number* stores how many times the loop has happened so far (for the very first time the value of number will be set to the start value of 1); this is referred to as the loop's *counter*

 The first line ends with ``:`` to show that it is expected that more lines will follow that describe what must happen each time the program goes through